5 Step Guide to Considering Credit Insurance by a Credit Card Company

 Knowing what credit insurance is can help you make an informed decision.
 Here are 5 Steps to help you understand the coverage offered by your credit card company and what it covers so you can decide if you should add credit insurance to your card or not.

-1. Become Knowledgeable about What Credit Insurance Is
+1. Become Knowledgeable About What Credit Insurance Is

-- II.Credit disability insurance protects your credit rating by making your monthly minimum payment if you become medically disabled.
-Usually, there is a set time period that payments will be made and additional purchases after the disability will not be included.
+- Credit disability insurance protects your credit rating by making your monthly minimum payment if you become medically disabled.
+Usually, there is a limited period that payments are made for, and any purchases after the disability can be excluded.

-- III.Involuntary unemployment credit insurance will make your minimum monthly payment if you are laid-off or downsized, and again, purchases after the involuntary unemployment would not be covered.
+- Involuntary unemployment credit insurance will pay your minimum monthly payment if you are laid-off or downsized, and again, purchases after the involuntary unemployment would not be covered.